-Manipulation starts from the moment you meet the narcissist, they want to break down your boundaries to steal your self-respect, your dignity, your self-esteem and who you are.
-If you dare to question them about things they say on first dates, most will walk away, however, as you believe people to be good and there’s no evidence that the narcissist is bad, when you meet them and they’ve got the admiration face only, they like all your likes, they treat you so well, they mirror you, flatter you, and you believe you’ve met the one.
+Manipulation starts from the moment you meet the narcissist, and they want to break down your boundaries to steal your self-respect, your dignity, your self-esteem, and who you are.
+If you dare to question them about things they say to you on those first dates, most will walk away, however, as you believe people to be honest.
+There’s no evidence that the narcissist is terrible when you meet them, and they’ve got their admiration face on, they like all your likes, they treat you so well, they mirror you, flatter you, and you believe you’ve met the one.
 They will message you, want to spend time with you, doing the things you love to do.

-Once they have you even in the first few weeks of dating, they’ll start taking down your boundaries, they’ll start asking you things that most wouldn’t even ask someone they barely knew, if you tell them the not so big secrets yet still personal, they’ll slowly push you for more, they might tell you story’s about how they’ve been miss treated making themselves look vulnerable and opening up your empathy, feeling like they understand you and you can relate to each other and connect you open up to them, telling them yours.
+Once they have you even in the first few weeks of dating, they’ll start taking down your boundaries.
+They’ll start asking you things that most wouldn’t even ask someone they barely knew, if you tell them the not so big secrets yet still personal, they’ll slowly push you for more, they might tell you stories about how they’ve been miss treated making themselves look vulnerable and opening up your empathy, feeling like they understand you.
+You can relate to each other and connect you open up to them, telling them yours.

-Now it’s good at the beginning of relationships, to be honest and to be open with each other.
-As we know all too well, it’s not nice finding out things years down the line which causes pain, some people who are healed from past traumatic experiences can open up and share them.
-Good people can connect through their vulnerabilities whatever those vulnerabilities are, but you have to accept them within yourself first so people can not use them against you, we all have vulnerabilities.
-If your not ready to open up to others about certain things don’t, you can let someone know you’ve had things happen and can relate but you want to leave it in the past, or you just don’t want to talk about it. if they are for you they’ll accept this, some might push you as they genuinely want to know you better but they will back off and wait until you’re ready, a narcissist will either disappear on you or keep pushing you.
+Now it’s good at the beginning of any new relationships, to be honest, and to be open with each other.
+As we know all too well, it’s not pleasant finding out things years down the line, which causes pain, some people who are healed from past traumatic experiences can open up and share them.
+Kind people can connect through their vulnerabilities whatever those vulnerabilities are.
+Still, you have to accept them within yourself first so people can not use them against you, we all have weaknesses.
+If your not ready to open up to others about certain things don’t, you can let someone know you’ve had things happen and can relate, but you want to leave it in the past, or you just don’t want to talk about it.
+If they are for you they’ll accept this, some might push you as they genuinely want to know you better, but they will back off and wait until you’re ready, a narcissist will either disappear on you or keep pushing you.

-As the relationship progresses and they have you hooked they will up the manipulation to take down all your boundaries one by one, if you don’t want to do something and they want to control, they might do this by, make you angry, so you back down because you feel guilty, they might threaten In obvious ways, overt.
-“I’ll tell,” or subtle ways covert “what do you think your friends would think if they knew.”
+As the relationship progresses and they have you hooked, they will up the manipulation to take down all your boundaries one by one, if you don’t want to do something.
+They want to control.
+They might do this by, make you angry, so you back down because you feel guilty, they might threaten In obvious ways, overt.
+“I’ll tell,” or subtle ways, covert “what do you think your friends would think if they knew.”
 Using others against you, so you fear others finding out things your not ready for them to know.
-Plus countless other threats so you give in to their demands.
-If you have children and they know the children are your biggest weaknesses and what you’ll defend the most, they will find ways to get to you through the children, tormenting them in subtle ways, just to get reactions from you, or making the atmosphere that bad the children want to live with the other parent and the narcissist will drop obvious or subtle hints. they will provoke you to get reactions from you, they them might threaten you about your reactions or blame-shift onto you so you do what you can to make it up to them, whilst they lap up the attention.
-They will disappear on you, or the present silent treatment where they stay around yet will not talk, or just sulk like a toddler not getting their own way in an adults body, which is usually so you find a way to break the conflicts, Cheer them up, restore peace, and that way is usually you losing yet another boundary, more and more of who you are is slowly lost.
-Then they might play nice for a while to confirm in you mind the problems within the relationship was because of you, the problems are not you, they are responsible for their own actions, whilst being manipulated your not truly awake or responsible for yours, when you can not see what you don’t know, and they’ve taken power and control of your mind.
+Plus countless other threats, so you give in to their demands.
+If you have children and they know the children are your most significant weaknesses and what you’ll defend the most, they will find ways to get to you through the children, tormenting them in subtle ways, just to get reactions from you, or making the atmosphere that bad the children want to live with the other parent.
+The narcissist will drop obvious or subtle hints.
+They will provoke you to get reactions from you, they them might threaten you about your reactions or blame-shift onto you so you do what you can to make it up to them, while they lap up the attention.
+They will disappear on you, or the present silent treatment where they stay around yet will not talk, or just sulk like a toddler not getting their own way in an adults body, which is usually, so you find a way to break the conflicts, Cheer them up, restore peace.
+That way is often you losing yet another boundary, more and more of who you are is slowly lost.
+Then they might play nice for a while to confirm in you mind the problems within the relationship was because of you.
+The problems are not you, they are responsible for their own actions, while being manipulated your not truly awake or accountable for yours, when you can not see what you don’t know, and they’ve taken power and control of your mind.

 Then as you spend more time away, the fog lifts and you start to see everything you’ve been through.

-everyone’s boundaries are unique to them, it’s learning your own, what behaviour you will and will not accept for others, also the other person you are dealing with, so if you’ve loaned someone money and they never pay it back, that doesn’t mean if you don’t mind loaning money and never do it again, just don’t do it with those unwilling to pay you back, do it for those who are willing to help you out in times of need, it’s all about give and take, if all someone is willing to do is take, it’s time to stop giving.
+Everyone’s boundaries are unique to them.
+It’s learning your own, what behaviour you will and will not accept from others, also the other person you are dealing with, so if you’ve loaned someone money.
+They never pay it back, that doesn’t mean if you don’t mind lending money and never do it again, just don’t do it with those unwilling to pay you back, do it for those who are willing to help you out in times of need, it’s all about giving and taking if all someone is willing to do is take, it’s time to stop giving.

 So if you’re still dealing with a narcissist or not, you need to learn your boundaries and stop letting others cross them.